Thanatisia/home-lab-docker/services/filebrowser/README.md

 - Project/Container folder structure
     + /srv : The folder path that you want to serve to the browser
-    + /database.db # Store the SQLite DB file
+    + /database.db : Store the SQLite DB file
+    + /.filebrowser.json : The File browser JSON file

 - Service Specifications
     - Ports